sgrieve/mcd-python3/install.md

 ## testing MCD

-If all of the data is downloaded for all the scenarios, the full tests will pass.
+If all of the data is downloaded for all the scenarios, the full tests will pass, otherwise they will fail at the warm scenario.

 ```sh
 $ cd MCD_6.1/mcd/